 We suggest going for something that’s no smaller than 35 liters, though you could go even bigger.
 You want to have enough space to pack up first aid supplies, water, food, cooking and camping equipment, a few changes of clothing, toiletries, and even a change of shoes.

-- CUSTOM COMFORT: Multi-position torso adjustment fits medium and tall adventurers; Durable open-cell foam lumbar pad and molded channels provide maximum comfort and airflow; Backpack for men and women
+- CUSTOM COMFORT: Multi position torso adjustment fits medium and tall adventurers; Durable open-cell foam lumbar pad and molded channels provide maximum comfort and airflow; For beginners or experienced Backpackers

 - TETON SPORTS PROMISE: Reach out to our AMAZING product support team if you have any questions or concerns; YOU CAN COUNT ON US to get you taken care of and back OUTDOORS